Today is a slow, warmth seeking Winter day.

 I’ve been here before and I’ve learned to ‘chop wood and carry water’…be still and be carried.
 I turn to one small patch of my corner and give it my full attention.
 This small thing I will do well.
 I’m sitting quietly nourishing him at the breast, he breathes in and out, the curl of his hair wrapped around my finger.
 I am only one but I can still give it all I have, whatever I do I can choose to do in love.

-I’ve been here before and I know the days turn quickly.
-In my country there are people of beauty and goodness, soon my baby will be running and talking and I will make bread and soup.
+Around me there are people of beauty and goodness, soon my baby will be running and talking and I will make bread and soup.

 I am not a failure, I am just stretched thin.

 I am not alone in it, this is our modern world.
 We are mothers, fractured, carrying weights that were once carried by many..we do it side by side, we do our best.

 We are developing a seasonal yearly rhythm.
 As we are Muslims our rhythm needs to not just take into account Muslim festivals but to filter existing festivals as usually incorporated into a Waldorf year through the lens of an uncompromisingly monotheistic faith.
 There are many Muslims who send their children to Steiner schools and many Muslims who homeschool in a Steiner inspired way.
 Our adaptation of the festivals will differ from family to family, we are all different.
 For me, this whole area is a work in progress.